Google Home Hub wants to finish the job started by the Amazon Echo

 Google isn't alone in its attempt to unite the smart home under its own brand.
 Apple and Amazon have their own efforts, and both arguably got a headstart on the search giant.
 The Amazon Echo and its built-in assistant Alexa revolutionized the smart home in 2014, and Apple's smart home platform HomeKit -- allowing users to control their home with Apple's digital assistant Siri -- predated the Echo.
 The Google Home and its built-in Google Assistant didn't debut until 2016.

 Apple's HomeKit still works with fewer smart home devices than Google and Amazon.
-Amazon works with the most -- 20,000 devices from 3,500 brands as of September -- and offers a smart speaker with a Zigbee radio called the Amazon Echo Plus.
+Amazon works with the most -- 20,000 devices from 3,500 brands as of September -- and offers a smart speaker with a Zigbee radio called the Amazon Echo Plus ($100 at B&H Photo-Video).

 All three companies offer fairly polished voice controls for their compatible devices, but the push for better touch controls is new, at least for Amazon and Google.
 Google's new app is similar to Apple's Home app for its HomeKit smart home platform, which has been out for a couple of years.